Kevin Westgarth: Los Angeles Kings

+On March 16, 2007, the Kings signed Westgarth to a multi-year, two-way contract.
+Immediately following the signing, he was assigned to their American Hockey League (AHL) affiliate, the Manchester Monarchs.
+He made his professional debut on March 18, 2007 with the Monarchs, just two days after signing with the Kings, against the Providence Bruins.
+During the game, he had his first professional fight against Bruins defenceman Dwayne Zinger, in which Westgarth was considered the winner of the fight.
+He would play 14 games in the 2006–07 AHL season, ending it with 1 goal and 2 assists for a total of 3 points and accumulated 44 penalty minutes.

 During his first full season in Manchester, 2007–2008, Westgarth was second among all AHL rookies in penalty minutes with 191, and led all rookies with 25 major penalties.
 Westgarth made his NHL debut for the Kings on January 20, 2009 logging 4:39 of ice-time on the road against the Minnesota Wild.
 Westgarth was recalled from Manchester twice during the season.
 In his first game back with Manchester on January 23, Westgarth fought Garrett Klotz of the Philadelphia Phantoms, forcing Klotz to leave the ice on a stretcher after suffering seizures following multiple punches to the face from Westgarth.

 Westgarth's best season in the AHL came in the 2009-2010 season as the forward scored 11 goals and tallied 25 points in 76 games, as just one of seven players in the AHL to have 25 points and more than 150 penalty minutes during the season.